kubernetes-sigs/lws/keps/960-DisaggregatedSet-subroles/README.md

 requests observe the new label; no protocol-specific drain is required because the runtime configuration is identical.

-During the deprecation period, the controller always exposes:

-- the existing parent `-prv` Service for every live `(DisaggregatedSet, slice, revision, parent role)`, selecting all groups in the parent; and
-- one `-prv` Service for every sub-role, adding the sub-role label to its selector.

-The parent Service remains `<lws-name>-prv`; sub-role Services are named `<lws-name>-<subrole>-prv`.
-The controller creates them as soon as the role revision exists; no peer role needs to be present or ready.
-It deletes them when that revision is drained.
-Admission rejects generated names that exceed the Kubernetes Service name limit or collide with another generated Service name.
+This proposal does not create sub-role-specific Services or change Service lifecycle.

-The `-prv` Services are deprecated and retained temporarily for compatibility with naive Service-based load balancers.
-Native llm-d routing watches Ready Pods and performs revision gating directly, as introduced by [llm-d-router PR 2141](https://github.com/llm-d/llm-d-router/pull/2141), so it does not depend on them.
-A `-prv` Service's existence must therefore not be interpreted as meaning that the complete revision is ready.
-The controller will keep exposing these Services unconditionally until their eventual removal completes the deprecation.
+The existing parent-role `-prv` Service continues to select all groups in its parent role while that Service API is deprecated.
+Native llm-d routing watches Ready Pods and performs revision gating directly, as introduced by [llm-d-router PR 2141](https://github.com/llm-d/llm-d-router/pull/2141), so it does not depend on the `-prv` Service.
+Consumers that need sub-role routing must use Pod discovery and the sub-role label.

 ### Status, Slices, and Compatibility